Debate Night: When the Questions Count as Much as the Answers

 Just under a month later in Simi Valley, Calif., NBC’s Brian Williams and Politico’s John Harris (pictured at right) had the task of introducing a new candidate to the audience.

 Texas Gov. Rick Perry — newly arrived on the debate stage was the night’s resident “piÃ±ata.”
 Why, Harris asked, did one quarter of Texas residents not have health insurance — the weakest percentage in the nation?
 “That’s 50 out of 50, dead last,” Harris said.
 “Sir, it’s pretty hard to defend dead last.”

 Perry responded by attacking Romney’s Massachusetts health care plan instead, so Harris did what many debate formats do not allow.
 He followed up.
 “Why are so many people in Texas uninsured?” he asked flatly.

 In the same meeting, NBC’s Williams highlighted the consequences of political rhetoric when he quizzed Texas Congressman Ron Paul on where he would draw the line in abolishing government regulation.

 “Would you then put it on the drug companies to say, ‘No we’re putting this to market, trust us, it’s a fantastic drug?’” he asked.

 Paul’s response: drug company lobbyists write the regulations that become law anyway, so why not let the private sector regulate itself?
 Once again, illuminating.

-But it was CNN’s Wolf Blitzer who sharpened the question – asking the candidates whether they would repeal a $1 trillion dollar prescription drug benefit that expanded the nation’s deficit spending.
+But it was CNN’s Wolf Blitzer (pictured at right) who sharpened the question – asking the candidates whether they would repeal a $1 trillion dollar prescription drug benefit that expanded the nation’s deficit spending.